-Helping English Language Learners process the sounds of English, the key to reading fluency
+Helping English Language Learners (ELL) process the sounds of English

-Native language speakers learn to read by connecting the oral language they learn through listening to written language, text, once they know their letter sounds.
+Native language speakers learn to read by connecting oral language to text, once they know their letter sounds.
 Our ESL Reading Comprehension Program works the same way.
 It trains the sounds of English and then builds reading and comprehension skills.

 English Phonics and Vocabulary Are Challenging

 The sounds of English are phonetic, broken up into many smaller sounds, which is challenging for many English Language Learners.
 This includes similar sounding consonants — |th| |e| |m| and |th| |e| |n| — and blended consonants — |spr| |ing|.
 These sounds require language processing skills that many bilingual speakers do not have because that level of phonetic detail is not needed for their native tongue.
 This makes their word memory in English muddy and unclear, and it makes reading a challenge.

 In addition, the rules of English and vocabulary are complex.
 Many English words come from other languages, with different conventions that transfer into English in a contradictory way.
 There are as many exceptions as there are rules.